EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 ## Conclusion
-This concludes our project.
-We have successfully navigated through the life cycle of 3 Help Desk tickets within osTicket.
+This concludes our final project in the osTicket lab series!!!
+In this lab we have successfully navigated through the life cycle of 3 Help Desk tickets within osTicket.
 Obviously there is much more to this product that covered here thus I recommend taking the time to play around in osTicket by creating and working different tickets.
-Use your imagination and have fun being your own Help Desk!
+Use your imagination and have fun being your own Help Desk.
+If you made it this far, I want to take a moment to sincerely thank you for joining me on this journey.
+It’s been a long road, and your dedication and enthusiasm have made it all the more rewarding.
+Thank you for being a part of this experience!